World Club Champion Football: Gameplay

 Team management is done through several major areas: training, communication, player registration and event.
-You can also find matches and view your team data.
-In training you either train through specialized scenarios all based on training the 6 attributes of offense, defence, passing, possession, speed and power or through training matches.
+The players can also find matches and view team data.
+In training they either train through specialized scenarios all based on training the 6 attributes of offense, defence, passing, possession, speed and power or through training matches.
 Routinely it is also recommended to give the team days off to revitalize the players.
 In order to speak to the player, the card is rubbed.
 Giving them good advice raises their motivation and summoning two players at once to talk to them improves their partnership.
 Player partnership can also be improved through training sessions and friendly matches.
 It is also possible to assign a team captain and change the shirt number of the player.
 Through team data, the individual players number of games played, team experience, level of player partnership and motivation can be viewed.
 New players are also registered but the player should be aware of certain conditions for matches that don't allow certain combination of cards.
 These 4 conditions are: regular cards only, no card limit, under five special cards and lastly under five special and rare cards.
 Finding a friendly match is made through requesting a match with people connected to the same game machine.
 Various events are also activated which effect the team itself.

 Other than friendly matches, there are also matches in the regular league.
 Regular league is either played in Division 1 or Division 2.
-Winning regularly promotes you to Division 1 which has more difficult opponents than Division 2.
+Winning regularly promotes the players to Division 1 which has more difficult opponents than Division 2.
 Prize money differs heavily between the two.
 Between regular league matches, tournament matches are held, which go through seven cycles, as well as with a tournament match, all with their own entry conditions.